At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 He nodded.
 “She sits by the windows.”

-His mother gave me an apologetic half-smile.
+His mother gave me a small, apologetic smile.

 There was.

-Or at least, there should not have been.
+Or at least there should have been.

 Because I knew the name Demi.